How AcuMonitor Finds Vulnerabilities

 Security and Sensitive Data

-Acunetix 360's dead accurate approach to finding and confirming vulnerabilities means that we are able to confidently confirm vulnerabilities.
+Acunetix 360's highly accurate approach to finding and confirming vulnerabilities means that we are able to confidently confirm vulnerabilities.
 However, while using this approach, none of our servers log any sensitive data about vulnerabilities or about the target web application.